technique

 When to use it

-Use it for smooth garment fabric, sleeves, bodies, hats and projects where the right side should show clean V-shaped stitches.
+Use it for smooth garment fabric, sleeves, bodies and swatches where gauge must be measured clearly.

 What to check